Virtua Fighter Crossroads

-An untitled Virtua Fighter game (Note: Provisionally known as New Virtua Fighter Project) (Note: Colloquially known as Virtua Fighter 6) is an upcoming fighting game developed by Ryu Ga Gotoku Studio and published by Sega.
+Virtua Fighter Crossroads is an upcoming fighting game developed by RGG Studio and published by Sega.
 It will be the sixth main installment of the Virtua Fighter series and the first original entry in two decades.

 A new Virtua Fighter game was teased by Sega in November 2024 before being officially revealed the following month.
-It is one of the first titles from Ryu Ga Gotoku Studio outside their flagship Yakuza and Super Monkey Ball franchises as well as the first entry in the series to not involve original developer Sega AM2.
+It is one of the first titles from RGG Studio outside their flagship Yakuza and Super Monkey Ball franchises instead of the original developer Sega AM2, although developers of previous games in the Virtua Fighter series are also involved.
 The game is billed as a reimagining of the franchise with redesigned and new characters, and the integration of streamlined narrative and character elements through the inclusion of a single-player story mode, a first for the series.
 It will also be the first installment designed for modern console and PC platforms from the beginning.

 Gameplay

-The untitled Virtua Fighter game is a 3D fighting game where two combatants face each other in an arena and use various attacks to deplete their opponent's stamina gauge, which results in a successful knockout (K.O.).
+Virtua Fighter Crossroads game is a 3D fighting game where two combatants face each other in an arena and use various attacks to deplete their opponent's stamina gauge, which results in a successful knockout (K.O.).
 In an effort to update the presentation of combat, the game incorporates in-camera transitions such as zoom-ins on whiffed attacks and a debilitation system that sees damage to individual body and facial parts being reflected in real time on characters.